post

 About Travis Smith

-As a WordPress Enthusiast, Travis writes about his journey in WordPress trying to help other WordPress travelers and enthusiasts with tutorials, explanations, & demonstrations of the things he learns.
+As a WordPress enthusiast, developer, and speaker, Travis writes about what he learns in WordPress trying to help other WordPress travelers, beginners and enthusiasts with tutorials, explanations, & demonstrations.

 Comments

-1. Gré says:
+1. Gré says

 Hi Travis